laurelsh/Mytilus_californianus/README2.md

   a sequence‑composition metric.
 - `_originals_backup/` holds the pre‑cleanup versions of these files and is not part of the analysis pipeline.

+ ## Citation
+If you use code or analyses from this repository, please cite the PeerJ paper once published: